EventStore/eventstore.org/docs/introduction/3.6.0/which-api.md

 ### AtomPub is more scalable for large numbers of subscribers.

 This is due to the ability to use intermediary caching with Atom feeds.
-Most URIs handed out by the Event Store point to immutable data and are therefore infinitely cachable.
+Most URIs handed out by the Event Store point to immutable data and are therefore infinitely cacheable.
 Therefore on a replay of a projection much of the data required is likely to be available on a local or intermediary cache.
 This can also lead to lower network traffic.

 Atom will also tend to operate better in a large heterogenous environment where you have callers from many different platforms.
 This is especially true if you have to integrate with many teams/external vendors.
 Atom is an industry standard and well documented protocol that you can point them to where as the TCP protocol is a custom protocol they would need to understand.